 The idea of travel seems like an extravagant dream at the moment, what with us all being in lockdown.
 However, I thought it would be fun to share my top 3 bucket list destinations with you.
 Travel and cultural experiences are very important to me and I believe that they play a crucial part in our lives.
 I’ve learned so much from the travel and cultural experiences I’ve enjoyed so far and look forward to uncovering more fun and skills through my future travel plans.

 Originally from the UK, I’ve spent a huge proportion of my life travelling and living abroad.
 There’s a quote about travel being one of the best personal investments you can make and I couldn’t agree more!
 I recently read an article by a travel blogger who says that there is a difference between travelling and being a tourist.
 This is so true!
 Yes, you can go on holiday and enjoy a well deserved break away from normal life, but being a traveller is entirely different.
 Travelling involves staying in accommodation that finds you on your travels rather than you hand-picking the destination based on its available hotels and facilities.
 When you travel, you consume local dishes, pick up essential phrases in the native lingo, and immerse yourself in a new culture.
 Having experienced life as a tourist and having travelled, I recommend seeing both ends of the spectrum.
 A holiday affords you your home luxuries and comfortable accommodation in a scenic location.
 Travelling provides you with skills and abilities that you cannot learn elsewhere.
+If you’re looking for an easier way to get from one country to the next, Jettly offers a private jet charter service to make travelling more convenient.

 My Top 3 Bucket List Destinations